aosabook/500lines/template-engine/chapter.md

 to a Python expression with `_expr_code`, and is used as the conditional expression in a Python if statement.

-The second tag type is "for", which will of course be compiled to a Python for
+The second tag type is "for", which will be compiled to a Python for statement:
-statement:

 <!-- [[[cog include("templite.py", first="elif words[0] == 'for'", numlines=13, dedent=False) ]]] -->
 ```